eagronin/weather-classification-spark-analyze/README.md

 # Analysis

+## Overview

 This section describes the analysis of weather patterns in San Diego, CA.  Specifically, we build and evaluate the performance of a decision tree for predicting low humidity days.
 Such low humidity days are known to increase the risk of wildfires and, therefore, predicting such days is important for providing a timely warning to the residents and appropriate authorities.

 Exploration and cleaning of the data are discussed in the [previous section](https://eagronin.github.io/weather-classification-spark-prepare/).

 ## Training a Decision Tree Classifier
-The following code creates a dataframe `featureColumns` that contains only those features that are used for predicting low humidity days.
-It then creates the target, a categorical variable to denote if the humidity is not low.
+The following code creates a data frame `featureColumns` that contains only those features that are used for predicting low humidity days.
+It then creates the target, a categorical variable to denote if humidity is not low.
 If the value is less than 25%, then the categorical value is 0, otherwise the categorical value is 1.
 Finally, the code aggregates the features in `featureColumns` into a single column using `VectorAssembler` and partitions the resulting dataframe into training and test sets:

 ```python
 featureColumns = ['air_pressure_9am','air_temp_9am','avg_wind_direction_9am','avg_wind_speed_9am',